meaningfy-ws/rdf-differ-ws/README.md

 [![codecov](https://codecov.io/gh/eu-vocabularies/rdf-differ/branch/master/graph/badge.svg)](https://codecov.io/gh/eu-vocabularies/rdf-differ)

 ## Installation
-> **NOTE**: The specified installation instruction are for development purposes only on a GNU/Linux operating system. _(Slight modifications are required for production use, including having a production level Fuseki server and Redis service available.)_
+> **NOTE**: The specified installation instructions are for development purposes only on a GNU/Linux operating system. _(Slight modifications are required for production use, including having a production level Fuseki server and Redis service available.)_

 For Red Hat derivative systems, make sure that the EPEL (Extra Packages for Enterprise Linux) repository is enabled and added to the server's package lists.
 This is not currently handled automatically and can usually be installed by running: